DDEV: Easy Docker handling for web developers

 Performance: Mutagen for fast file synchronization

-So far, I have not encountered the limits of ddev.
+So far, I have not hit practical limits with DDEV.

-Using plain docker for web development would require you to either use a pre-made image or build one for your self.
+Using plain Docker for web development usually means either using a pre-built image or building one yourself.

 And it gives you even more: